Out Among the Stars

-Out Among the Stars is a posthumously released studio album by Johnny Cash.
+Out Among the Stars is the fourth posthumously released studio album (71st overall) by Johnny Cash.
 It was released on March 25, 2014, by Legacy Recordings.
 The recordings come from lost 1980s sessions with famed countrypolitan producer Billy Sherrill, which were shelved by Cash's record company, Columbia Records, and discovered by Cash's son John Carter Cash in 2012.

 Background

 The album is composed of recordings made by Cash in 1981 and 1984 with producer Billy Sherrill for Columbia Records.
 The album was shelved by the label and was never released.
 In 2012, Cash's son, John Carter Cash, discovered the recordings in the archive and commissioned additional production to complete the album.
 Cash also recorded the 1981 album The Baron with Sherrilll, in an attempt to turn around his dismal album sales, but the strategy did not work, leaving his record executives eager to end his affiliation with the label.
 The album is also a posthumous release for June Carter Cash, Johnny Cash's wife, who is featured on two tracks, and for Minnie Pearl and Waylon Jennings, who provide vocals on two other songs, "If I Told You Who It Was" and "I'm Movin' On", respectively.

 Two of the tracks would later be rerecorded by Cash at American Recordings and would be released posthumously prior to earlier versions being included here; "I Came to Believe" appears on American V: A Hundred Highways, and a non-duet version of "I'm Movin' On" appears in the box set Unearthed.

 In a March 2014 interview promoting the release of Out Among the Stars, John Carter Cash indicated that there may be as many as "four or five" albums worth of previously unreleased material from Cash's 1990s–2000s American label recording sessions, with Cash's last producer, Rick Rubin indicating at least one more such release is planned for the future.